proofrock/filetunnel/README.md

 ## Build and contribute

-In the `src` folder there are three script (one bash, two python) to manually "compile" into the target script.
-Make a copy of the bash script, and then follow the comments that contain `[BUILD]`.
+In the `src` folder there is a `build.sh` script that will assemble the files therein and build the "distribution" files.

 If you have any good idea, please feel free to hack on it!
 The code should be fairly simple to understand and change, and doesn't have many dependencies.